I just finished watching the grdxgos launch event and I need to tell you about what happened.

 That’s not some far-off concept anymore.

 Most operating systems react to what you do.
 You open an app, it loads.
 You need a file, you wait.
-Pretty standard stuff we’ve all gotten used to.
+It’s pretty standard, the kind of thing we’ve all gotten used to by now.

 Continuum OS works differently.

 It thinks ahead.
 The system watches patterns in how you use your devices and starts preparing what you’ll need next.
-That’s predictive caching in action, and it means your apps and data are ready the second you want them.
+That’s predictive caching in action.
+Your apps and data are ready the second you want them.

 No loading screens.
 No waiting around.